Cutoff phenomenon for the warp-transpose top with random shuffle: Upper bound for total variation distance

-Before going to the main theorem, we recall the coupon collector problem \cite[Section 2.2]{LPW} and prove a useful lemma.
+In particular, an irreducible and aperiodic random walk on finite group is weakly ergodic. \end{thm} Before going to the main theorem, we recall the coupon collector problem \cite[Section 2.2]{LPW} and prove a useful lemma.
 Suppose a shop sells $n$ different types of coupons.
 A collector visits the shop and buys coupons.
 Each coupon he buys is equally likely to be each of the $n$ types.
 The collector desires a complete set of all $n$ types.
 Let $\mathscr{T}$ be the minimum (random) number of coupons collected by the collector to have all the $n$ types; $\mathscr{T}$ is usually known as the \emph{coupon collector random variable}.
 Then we have the following \cite[Proposition 2.4]{LPW}

 Let $\mathscr{T}_n$ be the minimum (random) number of coupons collected by the collector to have the coupon of type $n$.
 Then we define the twisted coupon collector random variable $\mathscr{T}'$ as follows: